AMReX-Codes/amrex/Docs/sphinx/source/GettingStarted.rst

       ./main2d.gnu.DEBUG.ex inputs_2d

-Note that the command takes a file inputs_2d.
-When the run finishes, you will have a number of plotfiles, plt00000, plt01000, etc. The calculation solves the heat equation in 2D on a :math:`256 \times 256` cells domain.
+Note that the command takes a file ``inputs_2d.``
+The calculation solves the heat equation in 2D on a domain with :math:`256 \times 256` cells.
 It runs :math:`10,000` steps and makes a plotfile every :math:`1,000` steps.
-These are runtime parameters that can be adjusted in inputs_2d.
+When the run finishes, you will have a number of plotfiles, ``plt00000, plt01000,`` etc, in the directory where you are running.
+You can control runtime parameters such as how many time steps to run and how often to write plotfiles by setting them in ``inputs_2d.``

 Visualization
 =============

-There are several visualization tools that can be used for  plotfiles.
-The standard tool used within the AMReX-community is AmrVis, a package developed and supported by CCSE that is designed specifically for highly efficient visualization of block-structured hierarchical AMR data.
+There are several visualization tools that can be used for AMReX plotfiles.
+One standard tool used within the AMReX-community is Amrvis, a package developed and supported by CCSE that is designed specifically for highly efficient visualization of block-structured hierarchical AMR data.
+(Amrvis can also be used to visualize performance data; see the ref:`Chap:Profiling` chapter for further details.)
 Plotfiles can also be viewed using the VisIt, ParaView, and yt packages.
 Particle data can be viewed using ParaView.
 Refer to Chapter on :ref:`Chap:Visualization` for how to use each of these tools.